invenia/blog/_posts/JuliaLangFeatures.md

 ## Traits on functions
-We can  also attach traits to functions becuase functions are instances of singleton types e.g. `foo::typeof(foo)`
+We can  also attach traits to functions, becuase functions are instances of singleton types, e.g. `foo::typeof(foo)`.
 We can use this to do declarative input transforms.

 ### Example: different functions expect the arrangement of observations to be different
 Difference ML Models might expect the inputs be:
-    - Iterator of Observations
+    - Iterator of Observations.
-    - Matrix with Observations in Rows
+    - Matrix with Observations in Rows.
-    - Matrix with Observations in Columns
+    - Matrix with Observations in Columns.

 This isn't even a matter of personal perference or different field standards.
-For performance reasons there is good reasons to use the different options depending on what operations you are doing.
+For performance reasons there are good reasons to use the different options depending on what operations you are doing.

-We shouldn't have to deal with this as user though.
+We shouldn't have to deal with this as user, though.

 The following examples use [LIBSVM.jl](https://github.com/mpastell/LIBSVM.jl), and [DecisionTree.jl](https://github.com/bensadeghi/DecisionTree.jl).
-One could largely avoid this by using [MLJ's interface](https://github.com/alan-turing-institute/MLJ.jl) instead which takes care of this kind of thing for you.
+One could largely avoid this by using [MLJ's interface](https://github.com/alan-turing-institute/MLJ.jl) instead, which takes care of this kind of thing for you.

 First we have some basic functions for dealing with out data.
 `get_true_classes` expects an iterator of observations.